karabayse/edabit/README.md

 * Array from Comma-Delimited String
 * Seconds in hours
 * Convert minutes to seconds
 * Check numbers for equality
+* Negate the array of numbers